postgresml/postgresml/pgml-sdks/pgml/javascript/README.md

 await pgml.migrate()
 ```

+This will migrate all collections to be compatible with the latest SDK version.

 ## Developer Setup

 This javascript library is generated from our core rust-sdk.
 Please check [rust-sdk documentation](../README.md) for developer setup.